 Tips for Banking Responsibly

 - Organization, including keeping track of your bank statements, is an important part of managing your finances.
 But as you keep a paper trail and verify the accuracy of your statements, it can be advantageous to have expert advocate in your corner.
-If you want someone to help you organize your entire financial life, consider talking with a financial advisor.
-An advisor is an expert who can give you guidance based on your specific financial situation and goals.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - It’s great to bank at a branch near you, but you can probably find higher rates online.
 Regardless of where you live, here are some of the best high-interest savings accounts.